bgatessucks/optLNG/UserGuide/log.md

   - Current strategy: execute the best plan at each date when there are vessels available.

   - What to do with terminal capacity for markets ?
 Zero it after vessel unloading ?
   - Boil-off of empty vessel ?
+  - Add `Missing[]` when making list of possible plans ?
+  - Need to update the status of each component of a trip/plan as soon as its role has completed

 ## States